tef/tef.computer/index.md

 # Abridged Work History

-I spent a lot of time in operations, so a lot of my energy has been spent making sure things *didn’t* happen.
+I spent a lot of time in operations so a lot of my energy has been spent making sure things *didn’t* happen.

 Meanwhile with programming, my time is spent speeding up other people’s work.
 Starting with better deployment systems, some bits of documentation, lifting out a good API, and ending with meetings that run to time.